thephez/dpp-spec/docs/data-contract.md

 }
 ```

+## Data Contract version

+The data contract `version` is an integer representing the current version of the contract.
+This
+property must be incremented if the contract is updated.

 ## Data Contract Documents

 The `documents` object defines each type of document required by the data contract.
 At a minimum, a document must consist of 1 or more properties.
 Documents may also define [indices](#document-indices) and a list of [required properties](#required-properties-optional).
 The `additionalProperties` properties keyword must be included as described in the [constraints](#additional-properties) section.